-Deposit refund scheme for plastic bottles now in place
+Deposit Refund Scheme for plastic bottles now in place

 He noted, for instance, that the Government is working on updating the National Oceans and Coastal Zone Management Policy, developing a National Fisheries and Aquaculture Policy, a Watersheds Policy, Cays Management Policy, Beach Access and Management Policy, the designation of Black River as a protected area, and moving to have the Pedro Cays designated as a protected area as well.

-“We are also very focused on mangrove restoration… we are driving towards what is necessary to set the country for a healthy marine environment and ecosystem and we know that, through that, we are going to improve lives and we will mitigate the impacts of climate change,” he said.
+“We are also very focused on mangrove restoration … we are driving towards what is necessary to set the country for a healthy marine environment and ecosystem and we know that, through that, we are going to improve lives and we will mitigate the impacts of climate change,” Charles Jr said.

-High Commissioner of Canada to Jamaica, Her Excellency Emina Tudakovic, in her remarks, noted that Canada and Jamaica recognise the need to protect their marine and coastal resources.
+High Commissioner of Canada to Jamaica, Emina Tudakovic, in her remarks, noted that Canada and Jamaica recognise the need to protect their marine and coastal resources.

 “Jamaica can count on Canada as a partner for climate and biodiversity action,” she assured.